Recently, we completed a financial plan for a young professional (we’ll call him Adam). I’m happy to say that Adam was on a good track.

 While Adam did a great job saving and investing his income, there two massive holes in his financial plan.
 Two holes that, if left unaddressed, could completely derail all of his hard work.

-What Can Happen If You Forgo Disability Insurance
+What May Happen If You Skip Disability Insurance

 What’s the problem?
 To start, Adam didn’t have any disability insurance.
 He didn’t even have a not-so-great policy offered through his employer.